adas7232/adas7232.github.io/_posts/2022-10-29-The-making-of-electric-vehicles.md

 ---
 date: May 01, 2022
 layout: post
-title: What is in an electric vehicle?
+title: This is about EV architecture
 subtitle: A few simplified steps
 description: Why electric vehicles are not less complicated than ICE ones.
 image: /assets/img/ElectricVehSteps/ev_bus.jpg